Cardinal Mooney High School (Ohio): Expansion and relocation discussions

-2013 relocation

 On September 3, 2013, Bishop of the Roman Catholic Diocese of Youngstown, George Murry, approved the relocation of the high school from Youngstown's south side to the suburbs of Mahoning County.
 However, his approval was met with stipulations that included proof of sufficient financial support for both a new high school building as well as an endowment fund to provide scholarships for students who face poverty and other social constraints.
 A study released in April 2013 (conducted by Catholic School Management, Inc. in Madison, Connecticut) determined that the school would sustain a better enrollment and for a longer period of time if it relocated.

 Bishop Murry originally opposed the move, stating that a large factor in this decision was that it would be cheaper to make renovations than to build a new building.
 In addition, he said in his statement, it is important for the diocese to be good stewards of their finances.
 The diocesan superintendent of Catholic schools echoed Murry's original stance and acknowledged the plans that can be put into effect for the future of the school at its present location.
 The topic has been one of controversy among parents and alumni since discussion of the move began in 2013.

-For the 2015 school year, renovations on the current location began, therefore making relocation unlikely.
-The school has been at its current site on Erie Street since 1956.
+In 2015, renovations to Cardinal Mooney took place.